-Additional Requirements For BA, Adolescence Education: Social Studies
+Additional Requirements for BA, Adolescence Education: Social Studies

-- o GEO117 World Geography (3) - o HIS333 Methods of Teaching Secondary Social Studies (3)
+- o GEO117 World Geography (3) - HP333 Methods of Teaching Secondary Social Studies (3)

-- GVT101 Comparative Politics (3) CC; - GVT121 International Relations (3) CC
+- PSC101 Comparative Politics (3) CI;

+- PSC121 International Relations (3) CI

+- Select one:

-- GVT113 Introduction to American Politics (3) CR - GVT114 State/ Local Government (3) CR - History/Government Electives: 9 credits, of which: 6 credits must be at the 300 level or above, AND at least one course must be taken from each of 3 areas: European Studies; Non-Western Studies; US Studies.
-Access the list of acceptable History and Government electives from the History & Government department section of the Daemen catalogue, or from the Program Plans option on the Registrar's web page.
+- PSC113 Introduction to American Politics (3) CR

+- PSC114 State/ Local Government (3) CR

+- History/Political Science Electives: 9 credits, of which: 6 credits must be at the 300 level or above, AND at least one course must be taken from each of 3 areas: European Concentration; US Concentration; World Concentration.
+Access the list of acceptable History and Political Science electives from the History & Political Science department section of the Daemen catalogue, or from the Program Plans option on the Registrar's web page.